-The Cape May County Municipal Utilities Authority, hereafter referred to as the "Authority," is a public body politic and corporate, constituting a political subdivision of the State of New Jersey organized and existing under the provisions of Municipal Utilities Authority Law, (New Jersey Revised Statutes 40:14B-1 et seq.), constituting Chapter 183 of the Pamphlet Laws of 1957, and was created by virtue of a resolution of the Board of Chosen Freeholders of the County of Cape May, hereafter referred to as the "County," adopted August 8, 1972.
+The Cape May County Municipal Utilities Authority, hereafter referred to as the "Authority," is a public body politic and corporate, constituting a political subdivision of the State of New Jersey organized and existing under the provisions of Municipal Utilities Authority Law, (New Jersey Revised Statutes 40:14B-1 et seq.), constituting Chapter 183 of the Pamphlet Laws of 1957, and was created by virtue of a resolution of the County of Cape May Board of County Commissioners (formally named the Board of Chosen Freeholders), hereafter referred to as the "County," adopted August 8, 1972.
 The Authority is a component unit of the County of Cape May, New Jersey, and was created to construct and operate a countywide wastewater treatment system in Cape May County.
-In December 1980, the County Freeholders designated the Authority as the agency to implement the County's Solid Waste Management Plan, which involved constructing a secure sanitary landfill and transfer station.
+In December 1980, the County designated the Authority as the agency to implement the County's Solid Waste Management Plan, which involved constructing a secure sanitary landfill and transfer station.
 As a public body, under existing statute, the Authority is exempt from both federal and state income taxes.